 The crime and subsequent punishment could be either a misdemeanor or felony.
 It depends on the amount of the written check or total amount of multiple written checks.
 Offenses involving a check for at least $2,500 are typically a felony charge.

 Several acts under Penal Code Sec.
 31.04 constitute a theft of service.
 To charge and convict a person of theft of service, the state must prove that an individual acted with intent to avoid payment for service and one of the following scenarios:

 - use of deception, threat, or false token to intentionally or knowingly secure services

 - diverting the benefit to an individual not entitled to the benefit of those services

 - holding rental property beyond the expiration of the rental period without the consent of the owner, or

 - intentionally or knowingly securing performance of services by agreeing to provide compensation and subsequently failing to pay in full after the service is rendered and payment is requested.

-Theft of Service ranges from Class C Misdemeanor to First-Degree Felony.
+Theft of service ranges from Class C misdemeanor to first-degree felony.
 The level of offense depends on the value of the service alleged to have been stolen.
-Theft of Service becomes a Class B Misdemeanor (0-180 days in jail and a fine up to $2,000) at a value of $20 and a Felony (punishment ranges starting at a minimum of 180 days incarceration) at a value of $1,500.
+The crime becomes a Class B misdemeanor (0-180 days in jail and a fine up to $2,000) at a value of $20 and a felony (sentencing starting at a minimum of 180 days in jail) at a value of $1,500.

-Theft of Service is commonly misunderstood as merely the act of not paying for a service.
-It is not uncommon for people secure a service with the intent to pay and upon completion of that service no longer have the ability to do so.
-This is not necessarily Theft of Service.
+Theft of service is commonly misunderstood as merely the act of not paying for a service.
+It is not uncommon for people to secure a service with the intent to pay, and upon completion of that service, they no longer can do so.
+This is not necessarily theft of service.